 - Is there any omission on the details of the warranty?

-Every detail of the warranty should be clearly spelt out.
+Every detail of the warranty should be clearly spelled out.
 Ask questions if there is any part of the warranty that is not clear to you.
 If you receive a satisfactory answer, then buy, if not there are more than enough hot tub manufacturers out there keep searching.